bit-soul/brc-soul/README.md

 **SBT(soulbond tokens)** are permanently tied to the address that first inscribes them, non-transferable, ensuring the credibility of the corresponding address identity.

+**DSN(Decentralized Social Network)** store social network data decentralizedly to allow you can build your profile and reputation continuously.

 ## Why
 The lack of regulation in the crypto space brings freedom but also comes with scams.
 Addressing trust issues in anonymous scenarios becomes crucial.
 This can significantly